nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

+1a.
+User enters an input that needs to be escaped as it contains values that CommandParser is not able to parse properly.

+> 1a1.
+TaskManager's instant parsing feature will reflect to the user that his / her input is being placed in the wrong field.
+> 1a2.
+User uses the escape feature to explicitly denote the task name. <br>
+Use case ends.

 2a.
 User enters an input that does not follow the `add` command format

 > 2a1.
 TaskManager displays an error message on the GUI, informing the user of the correct format for the `add` command and an example `add` command <br>